How Tove Jansson’s drawing style and the Moomins developed over the decades

 Moomin Family Tree

 How did Moominpappa and Moominmamma meet?
-Do they have any relatives?
 Is Moomintroll their only son?
 Explore the Moomin Family Tree to find out!